istio/istio.io/content/blog/2018/egress-monitoring-access-control/index.md

 the [Cleanup](/docs/examples/advanced-gateways/egress-gateway-tls-origination//#cleanup) step.
 After you accomplish this, you will be able to access [edition.cnn.com/politics](https://edition.cnn.com/politics) from an in-mesh container that has _curl_ installed.
-In the instructions of this blog post we assume that the `SOURCE_POD` environment variable contains the pod name.
+In the instructions of this blog post we assume that the `SOURCE_POD` environment variable contains the source pod's name and the container's name is `sleep`.

 ## Configure monitoring and access policies